nickbuker/nonnegative_matrix_factorization/readme.md

     def fit(self):
         """
-        Optimize the values of H and W using least squared error
+        Optimize the values of H and W using alternating least squared error
         Returns: Optimized W and H matrices
         """
         for rep in xrange(self.reps):